Released On 12th Dec 2025

 This patchwork makes it difficult to answer simple questions quickly, such as “How many high‑risk ACMs do we have in primary schools?” or “Which blocks are overdue for reinspection?”.
 It can also mask data gaps – for example, where no access rooms have been carried forward for years, or where removals completed on site have never been reflected in the central register.

-Moving from messy, fragmented data to “good” data is best approached as a structured process rather than a one‑off clean‑up.
+Moving from messy, fragmented data to “good” data is best approached as a structured process rather than a one-off clean-up.
 The first step is usually to centralise information from across the estate into a single, authoritative system of record, even if that system initially contains inconsistencies and gaps.
-Once everything is in one place, it becomes much easier to see duplication, conflicting records and obvious holes.
+Once everything is in one place, it becomes much easier to spot duplication, conflicting records and obvious holes.

-From there, standardising fields and categories – such as material types, locations and risk scores – helps bring older and newer data into line.
-Validation rules, bulk editing tools and clear workflows can then be used to clean and reconcile records, removing duplicates and flagging anomalies for review by competent staff.
-Linking survey, lab analysis, project work and reinspection outcomes into the same live register closes the loop, so data reflects the full lifecycle of each ACM.
+From there, standardising fields and categories - such as material types, locations and risk scores - helps bring older and newer data into line.
+Validation rules, bulk editing tools and clear workflows can then be used to clean and reconcile records, remove duplicates and flag anomalies for review by competent staff.

 When asbestos data reaches this standard, the difference is visible in day‑to‑day operations.
 Planners can quickly generate lists of properties that meet certain criteria, such as buildings with high‑risk ACMs in communal areas, to inform investment decisions.
 Maintenance teams and contractors can check up‑to‑date asbestos information before attending site and confirm changes afterwards, confident that the central register will reflect what they find and do.